piisa/muliwai/README.md

 While we have code to detect and anonymize PII in this library, this library is NOT intended as a production ready general PII protection engine.
 This is a WIP and for experimentation only.

 # License
-- The source code authored by Ontocord LLC and contributed by contributors of this project is licensed under Apache 2.0.
+- The source code authored is licensed under Apache 2.0.
 - The TurkuNLP sample data is based on OSCAR and mc4.
 See the information uder turkunlp_data for more details.

 # Contributors